Chiver/MelodyFoundations/README.md

 # MelodyFoundations
 Web 3 Melody Music Platform, DBUC Final Project

+# Git starter code
+To update to the latest code commit, do the following:
+1. `git stash`
+2. `git pull --rebase`
+3. `git stash pop`

 # Project Structure
 ## 1. NFTMarketPlace.sol
 The main contract that the